If you ever wanted to measure how well a community gets along, monitor how they shovel snow.

 However, in Toronto’s downtown core, where sidewalks cannot be plowed by a city service, you need to shovel snow off your sidewalk within 12 hours or face a $100 fine plus a $25 surcharge from the city.

-In Montreal, Ottawa, Winnipeg, Halifax, and Moncton, to name a few, the city takes the onus of snow removal from the sidewalks.
+In Montreal, Ottawa, Winnipeg, Halifax, and Moncton, to name a few, the city shovels the snow from your sidewalk for you.

 In other major cities, it’s on the residents to clear the snow.

-Calgary requires snow to be cleared within 24 hours, or they’ll receive a warning.
-If it’s still not clear, the city will do it for them and charge them accordingly for the services provided.
+Calgary requires snow to be cleared within 24 hours, or you’ll receive a warning.
+If it’s still not clear, the city will shovel the snow, and charge you accordingly for the services provided.

-Edmonton residents get 48 hours after a snowfall and a $100 fine if they don’t do it, or $200 on a second offence.
-Edmontonians may end up in court if they continually fail to shovel the snow.
+Edmontonians get 48 hours after a snowfall and a $100 fine if you don’t shovel the snow, or $200 for a second offence.
+In fact, you may end up in court if you continually fail to shovel the snow.

-Vancouver requires residents to shovel snow by 10 am the next morning or face a fine of $200.
-Businesses may face penalties of up to $2000.
+Vancouver requires you to shovel snow by 10 am the morning after a heavy snowfall or you could face a fine of $200.
+If you own a business in Vancouver, you could face penalties of up to $2000.

 How Snow Shovel Bylaws work